 To him.
 You find it hard to watch him play

-All through the poem, the speaker has tried to tell parents to not let their children face the rampant evils in the society, and even suggests them to use every possible measures to keep them away from the violence and fear, but on the other side she also tells that whatever measures you adopt, the day will come when they will be exposed to the evils, violence and fears in the outer world.
+All through ‘Warning to Parents’, the speaker has tried to tell parents to not let their children face the rampant evils in the society, and even suggests them to use every possible measures to keep them away from the violence and fear, but on the other side she also tells that whatever measures you adopt, the day will come when they will be exposed to the evils, violence, and fears in the outer world.